 Ankylosing spondylitis (AS) is a type of arthritis that causes inflammation in the joints of your lower back.
-Over time, it can damage all of the joints and bones of your spine.
+Over time, it can damage all the joints and bones of your spine.

 Your body tries to heal damage from AS by making new bone.
 These new segments of bone grow in between the vertebrae of your spine.
 Over time, the bones of your spine can fuse into one unit.

 The joints between your spinal bones give you a full range of motion, allowing you to bend and turn.
-Fusion makes the bones stiff and hard to move.
-The extra bone can limit movement in the lower part of your spine, as well as the movement of the mid and upper spine.
+Ankylosing, or fusion, makes the bones stiff and hard to move.
+This creates what’s known as bamboo spine.

 Every time you breathe, your ribs expand to give your lungs enough room inside your chest.
-When the bones of your spine fuse, your ribs become more rigid and are unable to expand as much.
+When the bones of your spine fuse, your ribs also become more rigid and are unable to expand as much.
 As a result, there’s less space in your chest for your lungs to inflate.

 Aortitis and aortic valve disease

-Inflammation in the aorta can prevent this artery from carrying enough blood to the body.
+Inflammation in the aorta can prevent the artery from carrying enough blood to the body.
 It can also damage the aortic valve — the channel that keeps blood flowing in the right direction through the heart.
 Eventually, the aortic valve may narrow, leak, or fail to work properly.